Gusto-API/api.gusto.dev/docs/guides/Building Embedded Payroll.md

 The instructions below assume that the application is already authenticated, and that the bearer token is being specified via the Authorization HTTP header.

 A Company will need to be fully onboarded before payroll can be processed.
 This includes the configuration of Federal and State taxes and a pay schedule.
-[Payroll Fundamentals](https://docs.gusto.com/docs/api/ZG9jOjE0NDc2ODMx-payroll-fundamentals) goes into detail on this.
+A demo company you create from [dev.gusto.com](https://dev.gusto.com/) will be fully onboarded.
+To create a demo company from scratch using the APIs, start with the [Embedded Payroll Onboarding](https://docs.gusto.com/docs/api/ZG9jOjI2ODQ4MTI5-embedded-payroll-onboarding) guide.

 ### Process a regular payroll
 ![](../../assets/images/payroll-flow.png)